Find Affordable College Courses

 $13,200 Average Tuition & Fees

-Lake Superior State University did quite well in this year’s ranking of the best value schools for electrical engineering students.
-It came in at #6 on the list.
-Located in the remote town of Sault Ste Marie, Lake Superior State University is a public college with a small student population.
+Lake Superior State University ranked #6 on this year’s Best Value Electrical Engineering Schools in the Great Lakes Region list.
+Located in the remote town of Sault Ste Marie, Lake Superior State University is a public school with a small student population.

-The average tuition and fees for an out-of-state undergraduate student at Lake Superior State University are $13,200 a year.
+Out-of-state tuition fees for undergraduate students at Lake Superior State University are $13,200 per year.

 Full Electrical Engineering at Lake Superior State University Report